 If you already have fillings, yearly appointments will allow your Vancouver dentist to monitor these fillings and watch for any signs of wear or damage.
 Like anything, fillings will wear down over long periods of time, becoming loose or broken.
 When your filling needs to be repaired or replaced, your regular checkup will let Cambie Broadway Dental know before pain and discomfort become an issue.

 Types of Fillings

 There are two common types of fillings for cavities, amalgam and composite resin.
 Amalgam fillings are tough, durable fillings made from a composition of different metals such as silver, copper, and tin.
 Composite resin fillings are newer and can be colored to match your teeth, unlike the silver of amalgam fillings.
 These are made by a mixture of plastic and glass to make a strong filling for any tooth, front or back.

-Whether you need emergency fillings or just want a dental appointment in Vancouver, British Columbia for a yearly checkup, call The Dentists at Northgate and our friendly staff will be happy to schedule an appointment for you.
+Whether you need emergency fillings or just want a dental appointment in Vancouver, British Columbia for a yearly checkup, call Cambie Broadway Dental and our friendly staff will be happy to schedule an appointment for you.

 White Fillings (Composite)

 A composite (tooth colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.